GEOG0231/cartMaterials/terrain_study/shaded_relief_tasks.md

 _To take a snapshot of a stack of layers.
 This is similar to the idea of 'flattening' a stack, but this method is non-destructive (you do not lose the stack)._

-1. In layers panel, click on the top layer of a stack.
+1. In layers panel, click on the top layer of a stack that you would like to composite.
 2. Make the composite layer.
     - Mac: Shift-Command-Option-E
     - PC: Shift-Ctrl-Alt-E